40 Fun Party Wedding Games for Your Guests

 Challenge guests to match wedding traditions with their countries of origin.
 "In which country do couples jump over a broom?" or "Where do brides wear red instead of white?"
 It's educational and entertaining!

-Cultural appreciation: Include traditions from your own cultural backgrounds, and explain which international traditions you've incorporated into your own wedding.
+Cultural appreciation: Include traditions from your own cultural background, and explain which international traditions you've incorporated into your own wedding.
 Your celebration becomes a mini world tour!
+Global party games for weddings, expanding horizons.

 Couple's Dream Vacation Guess